oregonCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are Oregon Civil Court Records?

 Oregon civil court records are official reports of the litigation processes and the cases heard by the civil courts within the jurisdiction of the State of Oregon.
 These records are primarily generated and maintained by the clerk of courts of the state’s various courts and they are typically designed to offer an objective account of the court’s hearings.
-They contain all information relevant to each civil case as well as details of court motions and motion arguments, court actions, and documents relevant to the case and any court-issued rights or financial claims granted upon concluding the case.
+They contain information relevant to each civil case as well as details of court motions and motion arguments, court actions, and documents relevant to the case and any court-issued rights or financial claims granted upon concluding the case.
 As provided by Oregon’s public record laws, civil court records can be accessed by interested and eligible members of the public using the various state-managed resources provided.

 Cases Heard by Oregon Civil Courts